 ~ dev$ host -t ns twitter.com twitter.com name server ns3.p34.dynect.net. twitter.com name server ns4.p34.dynect.net. twitter.com name server ns2.p34.dynect.net. twitter.com name server ns1.p34.dynect.net.

 Having multiple nameservers from a single provider protects you from single node failures, but does not save you from the provider itself experiencing outages.
-This is exactly what happened to a majority of the affected sites on Friday.
+This lack of a highly available DNS set up is exactly what resulted in the downtime of a majority of the affected sites on Friday.
 A targeted DDoS attack taking out an entire provider is an extreme case, but an internal problem like a buggy release could result in the same sort of outages.
 The solution is to leverage the built-in secondary authoritative DNS for zones but to also host your DNS with other disconnected providers.
 This way, a provider-wide outage will not have a catastrophic effect.

 Full disclosure – although we were not affected by the Dyn problems on Friday, we were still susceptible to this type of failure.
 We saw this as a wakeup call and took these additional measures ourselves.
 We’ve historically relied on IBM SoftLayer to manage our authoritative DNS, and their globally distributed AnyCast DNS servers have proven to be quite reliable.
-In order to build up an additional layer of protection, we replicated our DNS zone to Google’s authoritative DNS services.
+In order to build up an additional layer of protection, we replicated our DNS zone to Google’s authoritative DNS services to give us that highly available DNS setup.

 ~ dev$ host -t ns panopta.com panopta.com name server ns2.softlayer.com. panopta.com name server ns1.softlayer.com. panopta.com name server ns-cloud-b1.googledomains.com. panopta.com name server ns-cloud-b2.googledomains.com. panopta.com name server ns-cloud-b3.googledomains.com. panopta.com name server ns-cloud-b4.googledomains.com.